GTAmodding/gta3script-specs/SPECIFICATION.md

 Introduction
 ---------------------

-This is an attempt to produce a somewhat formal language specification for the GTA3script language.
+This is an attempt to produce a formal language specification for the GTA3script language.

-GTA3script is a rather simple scripting language built by DMA Design (now Rockstar North) to design the mission scripts of its Grand Theft Auto series.
-It's so simple that it has a huge amount of quirks uncommon to other languages.
+GTA3script is a imperative, strong and statically typed scripting language built by DMA Design (now Rockstar North) to design the mission scripts of its Grand Theft Auto game series.

+The language is very simple and contains a huge amount of quirks uncommon to other languages.
 This document attempts to pull together all those tricks in a coherent way.

-Previous work has been done by [Wesser].
-However it's not (nor meant to be) structured formally.
-That said, this document wouldn't be possible without his huge research effort on describing the language.

 Scope
 ---------------------

-This document is targeted at compiler writers and perhaps curious community members.
+This document is targeted at implementation writers and perhaps curious community members.

 This document specifies the syntax, constraints and semantic rules of the GTA3script language.